Cobra Commander: Live action films

 Cobra Commander returns in G.I.
 Joe: Retaliation, played by Australian actor Luke Bracey and voiced by Robert Baker.
 Director Jon Chu suggested in a March 2012 interview that this Cobra Commander is not the same character played by Joseph Gordon-Levitt in The Rise of Cobra, but in May 2012 confirmed that the Cobra Commander of Retaliation is indeed still Rex Lewis.
 He features an altered appearance from the first film, more similar to his helmeted look from the G.I.
 Joe: A Real American Hero cartoon.

 In the movie, Cobra Commander has been transferred from the FLAGG to another high-security prison in Germany alongside Destro, where he is being force-fed a paralyzing drug whilst floating in a water chamber.
 He is soon broken out by Storm Shadow and Firefly, but Destro is left behind and Storm Shadow is injured as the base is destroyed.
 After sending Storm Shadow off to the Himalayas to heal, Cobra Commander retreats to his own base of operations, where he meets with Zartan (still disguised as the President).
 They reveal Project Zeus, a super weapon, which uses kinetic bombardment and targets several prominent cities.
 Cobra Commander demonstrates the magnitude of the weapon's power in front of the world's leaders by destroying London.
 The Joes are able to stop Cobra Commander before he unleashes the full power of Zeus, but the terrorist leader escapes after the deaths of Zartan and Firefly.

-Cobra Commander will be appearing in G.I.
-Joe: Ever Vigilant for a cameo.
+Cobra Commander will appear in G.I.
+Joe: Ever Vigilant for a cameo appearance.